rllemos/Team_Yellow/README.md

 *Output variable (based on sensory data):*
 12. quality (score between 0 and 10)
 ## Technologies Used
-Slack and Zoom - main communication tool.
+- Slack and Zoom - main communication tool.
-Python/Pandas - ETL ,matplotlib, sklearn
+- Python/Pandas - ETL ,matplotlib, sklearn
-Jupyter lab - run notebooks
+- Jupyter lab - run notebooks
-Github - to host data and facilitate communication and collaboration between team members.
+- Github - to host data and facilitate communication and collaboration between team members.
-PostgreSQL - to create the Database on AWS.
+- PostgreSQL - to create the Database on AWS.
-Create a web application with Flask to display the data from the web scrape. reate an HTML/CSS portfolio to showcase projects
+- Create a web application with Flask to display the data from the web scrape.
+- Create an HTML/CSS portfolio to showcase projects
 ## Data Cleaning and Analysis
 Pandas will be used to clean the data and perform an exploratory analysis.
 Further analysis will be completed using Python.
 ## Description of the data exploration phase of the project